- Parking Policy

 Section 4 - Other Regulations

-4. Vehicles abandoned or left standing on CSUSB property for more than 72 hours without prior authorization from the Parking Services department may be cited and towed away at the expense of the owner.
+- Vehicles abandoned or left standing on CSUSB property for more than 72 hours without prior authorization from the Parking and Transportation Services may be cited and towed at the expense of the owner.

-5. Disabled vehicles must be reported to the University Police (909) 537-5165 or Parking Services (909) 537-5912.
-The operator shall stand by the vehicle until an officer arrives to determine if the vehicle will create a traffic hazard.
-If it is considered a hazard, the operator should arrange to have the vehicle removed immediately or it will be subject to towing per CVC section 22651(B)
+- Disabled vehicles must be reported to the University Police at (909) 537-5165 or Parking Services at (909) 537-5912.
+The operator must remain with the vehicle until an officer arrives to determine whether it poses a traffic hazard.
+If it is determined to be a hazard, the operator must arrange for immediate removal or the vehicle may be towed at the owner’s expense per California Vehicle Code §22651(b).

-6. Vehicles with five or more outstanding parking violations, where 21 calendar days have passed since the issuance of the citations is subject to impound.
-The vehicle may be given the alternative of being immobilized for a short period of time until the citations have been cleared.
-The driver of the immobilized vehicle should contact the University Police department for release.
-No person shall remove, damage, attempt to drive away or otherwise interfere with the placement of a vehicular immobilization device.
+- Vehicles with five or more outstanding parking violations for which 21 calendar days have passed since issuance are subject to impoundment or immobilization.
+Vehicles may be immobilized until citations are resolved.
+The driver of an immobilized vehicle must contact University Police for release.
+No person may remove, damage, attempt to drive away or otherwise interfere with the placement of a vehicular immobilization device.
 Any person involved in such an act is subject to the appropriate university administrative action, charges incurred as a result of damage to the device and criminal charges under the California Penal and Vehicle Codes.

-Parking permits and decals are required 24 hours a day / 7 days a week while parked on the campus.
+Parking permits are required 24 hours a day,7 days a week while parked on the campus.